Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 ### Delete status codes

-Below the list of HTTP status codes that can be returned when deleting the SSE subscription
+The following table shows HTTP status codes that can be returned when deleting the SSE subscription:

 | Code | Comment |
 |------|---------|